 Retinal degeneration was first documented in Miniature Long Haired Dachshunds.
 A 'DNA' test was made available in 2005 that identifies a specific gene mutation known as 'Cord 1'.
 The identical mutation was then found in Miniature Smooth Haired Dachshunds and Miniature Wire Haired Dachshunds.
-The age in which degeneration of eyesight occurs within 'Affected' dogs varies widely, as do the levels of vision impairment and age of onset.
+The age in which degeneration of eyesight occurs within 'Affected' dogs varies widely, as do the levels of vision impairment.

 Breeders of Miniature Dachshunds are required to carry out DNA testing to check their dogs Cord 1 PRA status.
 The test then shows whether the dog is 'Clear', 'Carrier' or 'Afftected' with the mutation.
 If both parents of the puppy are Clear then testing is not required as the whole litter will be Hereditary Clear.